- - Application, deadlines and housing policy for new students

 - Direct applicants into the 2nd or subsequent years of study but new to the University (priority is given to international students and those with agreed partnerships schemes)

 - New undergraduate students/SEFP and Pre-Masters students: If you are a first-year undergraduate or SEFP student or Pre-Masters student, return your application no later than 31 May of the year of entry.
-You may submit an application after this date but an offer of housing cannot be guaranteed and will be subject to availability.
+You may submit an application after this date, but it is highly unlikely you will be made an offer, due to the popularity of Queen Mary Halls.

 - New postgraduate students: If you are a first-year postgraduate student, return your application no later than 31 May of the year of entry.
-You may submit an application after this date but an offer of housing cannot be guaranteed and will be subject to availability.
+You may submit an application after this date, but it is highly unlikely you will be made an offer, due to the popularity of Queen Mary Halls.

 - Study Abroad/Exchange/International Foundation Programme in Social Sciences and Humanities and the International SEFP: The accommodation application deadline is 31 July for first semester or full year students and 31 October for second semester applicants.